Streamerbot/docs/streamerbot/3.api/1.sub-actions/obs/sources/rotate-source.md

 This shows the current alignment.

 ### `Rotation`
-By default this is an `Absolute` angle with 0 being normal rotation, valid range -360 -> +360, however as tranform is instant values outside -180 -> +180 will be visually the same.
+By default, this is an `Absolute` angle with 0 being normal rotation, valid range -360 -> +360, however as transform is instant values outside -180 -> +180 will be visually the same.
 Negative values rotate the source counter-clockwise.

 - Type: `Number`